 Web Terms and Conditions

-The Multiple Sclerosis Association of America (MSAA) is a nonprofit organization whose mission is to enrich the quality of life for everyone affected by multiple sclerosis.
+The Multiple Sclerosis Association of America is a nonprofit organization and a leading resource for the entire MS community, improving lives today through vital services and support.
 The goal of this website, www.mymsaa.org (the “Site” or “Website”), is to provide a source of information to our clients, their care partners, and the general public on MS. The information that is found on the Site is based on professional advice, published research, and expert opinion, but does not represent therapeutic recommendation or prescription.
 MSAA strives to provide useful, up-to-date information on matters of concern to MS patients and their families.
 This material is intended for general informational purposes only, and it does not constitute medical advice.
 You should not use the information presented as a means of diagnosis or for determining treatment.
 For diagnosis and treatment options, you are urged to consult your physician.
 Those affiliated with the Site and MSAA cannot be held responsible for any unintentional errors in the writing of this website or changes in information that may occur, possibly affecting certain details of an explanation, assumption, or treatment.
 MSAA does not endorse nor recommend, products, services or items that appear on this website.

 Content owned by third parties may also appear on the Site, and you should respect those property rights as well.
 Content owned by third parties available on the Site is used by MSAA pursuant to a license from a third party.
 Your use of this Content must comply with the terms of that license.

 Any use of, or posting any Content on, the Site that could destroy, damage or impair any portion of the Site or any computers, systems, hardware or software used by us or other visitors to the Site, is prohibited.